SKyletoft/mop_templates/README.md

 ## VS Code users:

 Install the extension from the releases page, along with SimServer from gbgmv.se, the arm gcc toolchain and make.
-On Windows, this can be found on ARM's website (linked below), on Linux, it's available from your package manager.
+On Windows and MacOS, this can be found on ARM's website (linked below), on Linux, it's available from your package manager.
 You also need to install the `Native Debug` extension by Web Freaks

 **Linux users need to add their user to the `dialout` group or equivalent and reboot (really reboot, for once logging out and in again is not enough)**